 Ian is Secretary of the University Board and its Committees and Secretary of the University’s various subsidiary Companies.

-Ian is a Member of the Executive Team and the Senior Leadership Team.
+Ian is a Member of the Vice-Chancellor's Group.

 Dr Ebrahim Adia